cdragvik/holidaze/README.md

 Click on a venue to view more details, available dates, and booking options.

 ## Deployment
-The application is hosted on GitHub Pages and can be accessed here.
+The application is hosted on GitHub Pages and can be accessed here: https://cdragvik.github.io/holidaze

 ## Design
-Design prototypes and style tiles can be viewed on Adobe XD.
+Design prototypes and style tiles can be viewed on Adobe XD:
+Prototype:
+Style tile:

 ## Planning
 Project planning and management was carried out using GitHub Projects.